fornwall/allocation-counter/README.md

 It works by replacing the System allocator with a custom one which increases a thread local counter on each memory allocation before delegating to the normal system allocator.

+See the below example and the [crate documentation](https://docs.rs/allocation-counter/latest/allocation_counter/) for more information.

 # Example
 Add as a dependency - since including the trait replaces the global memory allocator, you most likely want it gated behind a feature: